 One of the main reasons that people look to start an aerial yoga practice is because of the many benefits that this type of practice has, many of which are found in traditional yoga styles.

 Unlike other forms of yoga, the spine can be decompressed during your time in the yoga swing by handing upside down and allowing the vertebra to relax and unwind.
 This is known as Inversion Therapy which this is amazing for so many reasons including relieving back pain and tension throughout the entire body.

 Others might turn to the practice as a way of achieving yoga poses that they are not usually able to manage, whereas some people do not like the concept of on-the-mat yoga but the anti-gravity method seems extremely appealing.

 Furthermore, aerial yoga is a great way to stay in shape whilst having fun – the reason you want to start doesn’t matter, as long as you’ve come prepared – so lets over some of those things now.

 How To Start Aerial Yoga – What Will You Need?

 Of course, there are hundreds of aerial yoga courses and classes that simply require you to turn up, dressed appropriately and all of the equipment is provided for you.

 However, many people are looking to start the practice in their own homes and one of the first things that people ask when beginning their aerial yoga journey is what type of equipment will be needed, and in this instance, getting the correct equipment is essential.
 Doing so will ensure a safe and enjoyable practice.

 Most importantly you will need a basic yoga hammock, or you can do one step further and get a yoga swing and this has the added assistance of the handles, which is particularly helpful for beginners.
-You may hear this equipment being referred to as a yoga trapeze, but they are one of the same.
+You may hear this equipment being referred to as a yoga swing, but they are one of the same.